Cartoon image of a man showing his arm where he received a vaccination

 The World Health Organization monitors influenza illness throughout the year and makes recommendations on which four influenza types are likely to cause the most illness in the northern and in the southern hemisphere during their respective influenza seasons.
 Vaccine ingredients are specific to the brand of influenza vaccine they are associated with and may vary to year.
 Specific information on ingredients in the vaccines use each season can be found in the individual Medsafe vaccine datasheets.

-Those not eligible for a free influenza immunisation can purchase one through their family doctor or a vaccinating pharmacy.
+Those not eligible for funded influenza vaccinations can purchase through their family doctor or community pharmacy.

 Some employers fund influenza vaccinations for their employees.